 Section 2.4.
 REMOVAL OF MEMBERS.
-The Board of Trustees, upon the written recommendation of the Executive Committee, may suspend or remove a Founding School from the Association, after giving the Founding School notice and an opportunity to be heard in accordance with procedures adopted by the Board of Trustees from time to time, if the Founding School (i) is no longer a member of both of the NAIS and NACAC, (ii) does not abide by the policies and procedures of the Association, or (iii) fails to abide by both the NAIS Principles of Good Practice and the NACAC Statement of Principles of Good Practice, each as in effect from time to time.
-The Executive Committee may remove a Member if the Member (i) is no longer a member of both of the NAIS and NACAC, (ii) does not abide by the policies and procedures of the Association, or (iii) fails to abide by both the NAIS Principles of Good Practice and the NACAC Statement of Principles of Good Practice, each as in effect from time to time.
+The Board of Trustees, upon the written recommendation of the Executive Committee, may suspend or remove a Member if the Member (i) is no longer a member of both of the NAIS and NACAC, (ii) does not abide by the policies and procedures of the Association, or (iii) fails to abide by both the NAIS Principles of Good Practice and the NACAC Statement of Principles of Good Practice, each as in effect from time to time.
 The Board of Trustees may vote to remove an Associate Member at any time for failure to abide by the principles of the organization.
-The Executive Committee may remove a Founding School, a Member, or any Associate Member for failure to pay dues within the time periods required by Association policy approved by the Board of Trustees and in effect from time to time.
+The Executive Committee may remove a Member School or any Associate Member for failure to pay dues within the time periods required by Association policy approved by the Board of Trustees and in effect from time to time.

 Section 2.5.
 ASSOCIATION EVENTS.
-Participation in Association Events shall be limited to Founding School members, Members, Associate Members, college counselors, administrators and faculty of independent secondary schools and post-secondary schools, and the guests of the Association invited in accordance with Association policy approved by the Executive Committee from time to time.
+Participation in Association Events shall be limited to Member School members, Associate Members, college counselors, administrators and faculty of independent secondary schools and post-secondary schools, and the guests of the Association invited in accordance with Association policy approved by the Executive Committee from time to time.
 Subject to Sections 2.10 and 2.11 of these Bylaws, in the case of an unexpected or uncontrollable event, with the consent of a majority of the Executive Committee, the Executive Director may cancel or postpone an Association event.

 Section 2.6.
 FIRST MEETING.
 Unless trustees are elected by unanimous written consent of the Members, by class as provided in Section 3.2 of these Bylaws, there shall be a first annual meeting of the Members within the United States on or before March 31, 2007 for the purpose of electing the trustees of the Association described in Section 3.2 of these Bylaws, and the Executive Director under Section 5.1 of these Bylaws.
 The Secretary of the Association shall file in the office of the Commonwealth of Massachusetts Secretary of State a certificate of such change in the membership of the Board of Trustees and in the Executive Director as required by law.